kennytilton/mxtodomvc/README.md

     :items (cF (remove td-deleted (<mget me :items-raw))) :empty? (cF (empty? (<mget me :items))))
 ````
-Those simple examples could reasonably be ordinary functions of the to-do list.
-Other properties are more expensive hence usefully cached, and even these trivial formulaics make the to-do list functional properties stand out from other code.
-Or they may require special tracking by so-called "observers" discussed below.
+Yes, those simple examples could reasonably be ordinary functions of the to-do list, but these are just two small carve outs in the decomposition of TodoMVC.
+The win will be in the decomposition, not the size of any particular carve out.

 #### A tells B
 What does it mean for A to tell B?
-When we imperatively change A, Matrix internals automatically and transparently recalculate B:
+It means that, when we imperatively change A, Matrix internals will recalculate B:
 ````cljs
 (input {:class       "toggle"
         ::mxweb/type "checkbox"
         :onclick     #(mswap!> todo :completed
                          #(when-not [%] (util/now)})
 ````
-`mswap!>` is a Matrix property writer that:
+The Matrix property writer `mswap!>`:
 * changes the `:completed` property of the model todo; and
 * *before returning* recomputes the :class property of the proxy `li` we saw above.